 - "Non-responsive bid" is a bid that does not conform to the mandatory or essential requirements of the invitation to bid

-- "Responsible bidder" is a bidder who has the capability in all respects to perform fully the contract requirements; and who has the experience, integrity, perseverance, reliability, capacity, facilities, equipment, and credit which will assure good faith performance
+- "Responsible bidder" is a bidder who has the capability in all respects to perform the contract requirements fully; and who has the experience, integrity, perseverance, reliability, capacity, facilities, equipment, and credit which will assure good faith performance

-- "Non-responsible bidder" is a vendor that does not have the capability to perform fully the contract requirements, or who does not have the integrity and reliability to assure performance
+- "Non-responsible bidder" is a vendor that does not have the capability to perform the contract requirements fully, or who does not have the integrity and reliability to assure performance

 - The ability, capacity, and skill of the bidder to perform the contract or provide the supplies or services required